-The new production of Frankenstein (pictured above) was made possible thanks to the generosity of our supporters, including The Monument Trust.
+The new production of Swan Lake (pictured above) was made possible thanks to the generosity of our supporters, including The Monument Trust.

-Grants from trusts and foundations play a crucial role in bringing opera and ballet to thousands of people every year.
-From children learning to sing and dance, to older people seeing a performance at Covent Garden for the first time, the breadth of our work is made possible by the continuing generosity and commitment of trusts and foundations.
+Grants from trusts and foundations play a crucial role in bringing ballet and opera to millions of people every year.
+From school children learning to sing and dance, to families seeing a performance at Covent Garden for the first time, the breadth of our work is made possible by the continuing generosity and commitment of trusts and foundations.
 Your support will enable us to:

 - Add to the rich canon of British opera and ballet through the commissioning of new work;